Skip to content

 • [Optional] pip

-2. Because floating IPs are, by default, reachable by anyone on the campus network, you'll need to secure the server using the steps below.
+2. Because floating IPs are, by default, reachable by anyone on the UAB Campus Network, you'll need to secure the server using the steps below.

 1. Generate a notebook config file using jupyter notebook --generate-config. [official docs]